*This post may contain affiliate links. Please see my disclosure for more details!*

 - Cut the brownies into squares (I did 16) and then ENJOY!!

-Warm these up in the microwave and serve with some ice-cream, a delicious dessert for any occasion!
+- Warm these up in the microwave and serve with some ice-cream, a delicious dessert for any occasion!

-Depending on your ovens, or how you mixed the brownies up, some can take up to an hour to bake successfully.
+- Depending on your ovens, or how you mixed the brownies up, some can take up to an hour to bake successfully.
 I’ve never fully understood why, but don’t give up if they’re not done after 40 minutes – cover with foil and continue to bake for longer.
 I poke a skewer through them and wait till its mostly clean, and the mixture doesn’t wobble in the tin.

-These will last in an airtight container for 1-2 weeks!
+- These will last in an airtight container for 1-2 weeks!

-You can find my other Brownie & Christmas Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.